Borrell urges Kosovo to ease tensions with Serbs

 Serbia has detained three Kosovo policemen saying they had strayed across the border, while Kosovo says they were kidnapped from their own side of the line.

-And Vučić gave Borrell a report of alleged Kosovo police brutality against Serb protesters in Brussels on Thursday.
+And Vučić gave Borrell a report on alleged Kosovo police brutality against Serb protesters in Brussels on Thursday.

 "This cannot continue," Borrell said.